 The executor of an estate is the person in charge of managing the estate throughout the probate process.
 The probate process is the act of filing the deceased’s will with the appropriate probate court, locating and collecting all the assets, paying off all debts associated with the estate and distributing what’s left to the proper beneficiaries.

-The executor must be extremely organized and detail-oriented.
+The executor must have strong organization skills and attention to detail.
 Shepherding an estate through probate involves a good deal of appraisal and decision-making, as well as a lot of paperwork.

 What Is Power of Attorney?